paulscherrerinstitute/fast-feedback-indexer/README.md

 Develop an indexer for fast feedback

-*Status*: We're optimistic that it does what it's supposed to. *Filip Leonarski* will integrate this code into CrystFEL.
+*Status*: We're very optimistic that it does what it's supposed to. *David Waterman* has integrated this indexer into DIALS. *Thomas White* has integrated this indexer into CrystFEL.

 *Luis Barbas* PyTorch implementation has been benchmarked extensively here at PSI and shows indexing quality on par with other known indexers and superior speed.
 This CUDA version has been tested internally by *Duan Jiaxin*, shows indexing quality on par with XGandalf and superior speed.